unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/firewall.md

 * Concurrent rate limiter : Limits the number of concurrent requests.
 * Periodic rate limiter : Limits the number of requests on a given period.

-These rate limiters count the number of requests made by identified users.
-So, to be efficient, the FirewallFilter need to be placed behind a ChallengeAuthenticator.

-Different factories to create a Firewall rule.
+There are different factories to create a Firewall rule (located in class FirewallUtils).

 * Create a periodic rate limiter.

+	* With users identified by their identifier (after authentication) and with a limit depending on their role.

   		* With a default limit (for non authenticated users or for users without a role)

 ~~~~{.java}
 	// Create a map which will associate roles with limits.